This is what I hear from moms almost every single day:

 FlexJobs uses your preferences to help make a match, and then you apply!

-Be prepared to do a little work up front.
+Be prepared to do work upfront.
 Think of this as an online dating profile.
 You can’t just jump onto the platform and snag a gig – you’ll need to take the time to play up all the things that make you great when making your profile.

 Something else that stood out to me is that FlexJobs is honest about what it takes to find work: it’s never going to be as easy as snapping your fingers, and you’ll have to keep checking in.
 But it also gives you plenty of pointers, access to resources and even a way to test out your skills.